rakesh-050791/Rails-Seven-Bootstrap-Template/README.md

 # README

-This purpose of this application is to serve you with Rails 7 App with devise pre-configured.
+This purpose of this application is to serve you with Rails 7 App basic bootstarp integration and fully functional devise(pre-configured).

 ### Setup